QwikDev/qwik/packages/qwik/src/core/api.md

     hostsRendering: Set<Element> | undefined;
     // (undocumented)
     hostsStaging: Set<Element>;
+    // Warning: (ae-forgotten-export) The symbol "ObjToProxyMap" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
+    proxyMap: ObjToProxyMap;
+    // (undocumented)
     renderPromise: Promise<RenderContext> | undefined;
+    // Warning: (ae-forgotten-export) The symbol "SubscriptionManager" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    subsManager: SubscriptionManager;
     // (undocumented)
     watchNext: Set<WatchDescriptor>;
     // Warning: (ae-forgotten-export) The symbol "WatchDescriptor" needs to be exported by the entry point index.d.ts